 CBD oils and tinctures come in different strengths, indicated by how many CBD mg are in the bottle.
 Most dropper bottles contain 1 oz (30 mL) of fluid.

-At Neurogan, we offer our CBD oil range from 500 mg of CBD to a high potency of 5000 mg in full spectrum and THC-free broad spectrum extracts.
+At Neurogan, we offer our CBD oil range from 500 mg of CBD to a high potency of 12000 mg (the strongest on the market) in full spectrum and THC-free broad spectrum extracts.

 How To Take CBD Oil And Tinctures

 CBD oils may offer the most user-friendly versatility as it doesn't require any extra equipment to get started.
 There are several methods you can do to get your daily CBD dose in.
 Depending on the mode of administration and the dosage CBD oil affects the body in slightly different ways.

 1. How To Take CBD Tinctures and Oil Sublingually

 Sublingual means under the tongue, where the active ingredients are absorbed through the oral mucosa and into the bloodstream relatively quickly.